 Grilled cheese is delicious any time of day.
 Two slices of white bread with gooey American cheese is a perfect lunch order at your favorite diner.
 Whole wheat toast with melted slices of Swiss makes a perfect snack after a stressful day.
 For a full-on dinner, we love to create gourmet sandwiches with great artisan bread, imported cheese, and fresh vegetables.

-That’s the situation here.
-We matched slices of sourdough bread with Danish fontina cheese, which melts into an extraordinarily gooey filling.
-We’ve also stuffed summer heirloom tomatoes, spicy leaves of rocket, and rings of red onion in between the bread.
+For example—try pairing sourdough bread with Danish fontina cheese, which melts into an extraordinarily gooey filling.
+For veggies, try adding a few summer heirloom tomatoes, spicy leaves of rocket, and rings of red onion.

-Delicious as they are, the ingredients aren’t everything in a grilled cheese.
-There’s technique too.
-You’ve got to get the bread crispy at the same rate as the cheese melts.
-You’ve got to use enough fat–butter or olive oil–in the pan so that the bread gets really golden.
-Below, we’re rounded up our tips for making great grilled cheese sandwiches.
-As if that weren’t enough, we asked our facebook fans for their tips on crafting the perfect grilled cheese.
+Once you’ve picked your ingredients, it’s time to focus on technique.
+The goal is to crisp the bread at the same rate that the cheese melts.
+You’ve got to use enough fat—butter olive oil, or mayo—in the pan so that the bread gets really golden.
+Below, we’ve rounded up some of our favorite tips for making great grilled cheese sandwiches.
 Read on to become a sandwich pro!